About our work

 The Rural Opportunity Map

 In 2019, we launched our core data platform: The Rural Opportunity Map, a suite of visualization tools that put more than 300 cleaned and curated datasets — spanning economic, health, education, and other metrics — at the fingertips of rural leaders ready to drive change in their communities.
+Here are some examples of the Rural Opportunity Map project:

 Whether you’re an economic developer looking at housing prices, a venture capitalist scouring for startup activity, a local official identifying grant eligibility, or a national program officer at a foundation hoping to better understand small town America, the Rural Opportunity Map can help.